StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

     After running the script, the backup archive is available at `/mnt/backup/storage`.
 Be sure to copy this archive to a separate server or storage location to safeguard against data loss if the TheHive server fails.

-=== "S3-compatible object storage (MinIO example)"
+=== "S3-compatible object storage (SeaweedFS example)"

+    {% include-markdown "includes/s3-client-required.md" %}

     ### 1. Prepare the backup script

     Before running the script, you'll need to update several values to match your environment:

-    * Update `MINIO_ENDPOINT` with your MinIO server URL.
+    * Update `SEAWEEDFS_ENDPOINT` with your SeaweedFS server URL.
-    * Update `MINIO_ACCESS_KEY` with your MinIO access key.
+    * Update `SEAWEEDFS_ACCESS_KEY` with your SeaweedFS access key.
-    * Update `MINIO_SECRET_KEY` with your MinIO secret key.
+    * Update `SEAWEEDFS_SECRET_KEY` with your SeaweedFS secret key.
-    * Change `MINIO_BUCKET` if you want to use a different bucket name.
+    * Change `SEAWEEDFS_BUCKET` if you want to use a different bucket name.
-    * Change `MINIO_ALIAS` if you want to use a different alias name.
+    * Change `SEAWEEDFS_ALIAS` if you want to use a different alias name.

-    ### 2. Configure the MinIO alias
+    ### 2. Configure the SeaweedFS alias

-    Run this command once to configure the MinIO alias using the same values you defined in the script:
+    Run this command once to configure the SeaweedFS alias using the same values you defined in the script:

     ```bash
-    mcli alias set <minio_alias> <minio_endpoint> <minio_access_key> <minio_secret_key>
+    mcli alias set <th_seaweedfs> <seaweedfs_endpoint> <seaweedfs_access_key> <seaweedfs_secret_key>
     ```

     ### 3. Run the backup script

-    {% include-markdown "includes/hot-backup-file-storage-minio.md" %}
+    {% include-markdown "includes/hot-backup-file-storage-seaweedfs.md" %}

-    After running the script, the backup archive is available at `/mnt/backup/minio`.
+    After running the script, the backup archive is available at `/mnt/backup/seaweedfs`.
 Be sure to copy this archive to a separate server or storage location to safeguard against data loss if the TheHive server fails.

 You've completed the hot backup process for your TheHive cluster.
 We recommend verifying your backup archives are complete and accessible before relying on them for recovery.